Sustainability

 1. Business operation risks All operations

-• Demonstrations, terrorism, war, infectious or communicable disease, and other unforeseen matters
+• Demonstrations, terrorism, war, infectious disease, natural disasters, and other unforeseen matters

 • Construct globally distributed, alternative systems